 - Cook snake gourd – Wash and cut snake gourd lengthwise into to two pieces and slice each piece ¼” pieces.

-- In a saucepan, take sliced snake gourd pieces, cumin seeds, ½ tsp salt, water and cook until snake gourd is tender, and almost all the water is evaporated.
+- In a saucepan, take sliced snake gourd pieces, cumin seeds, ½ teaspoon salt, water and cook until snake gourd is tender, and almost all the water is evaporated.
 Cook on high until it comes to a boil and then reduce the flame to medium and cook.
 It took about 15-20 minutes.

 - Add mustard powder, mix and let the mixture cool.